Donitzo/godot-universal-spritepacker/README.md

 # smart_splitter
 A python script for splitting images and vector files into spritesheets.

 I always found it inconvenient to store a lot of sprites as individual images.
 It also isn't a good idea to store all the sprites in one large image due to the differing sizes.
 My solution has been to encode the sprite size in the filenames of many different spritesheets.
-A python script iterates the source directory and splits the sprites into different sizes.
-Finally a spritesheet is exported.
+A python script iterates the source directory and splits the spritesheets into multiple smaller images.
+Finally the sprites are packed into one large spritesheet and exported together with a .JSON file listing the sprite names and coordinates.

 I used to rely on TexturePacker for generating the spritesheet after the splitting process.
 I later added the texture packing to the python script using the rectpack package.